EliederSousa/RVGL-Minimap/README.md

 30/11/2023, v0.2.1
 Tracks added:
-- Museum 1;
+- Museum 1 (many objects here, need some refinement);
-- Museum 2;
+- Museum 2 (I don't liked the result, but I prefer this than nothing);
-- Supermarket 2 (there are so many objects in the track, need some work yet);
+- Supermarket 1 (many objects in the track, need some work yet);
-- Toys in the Hood 2.
+- Toys in the Hood 2

 28/11/2023, v0.2.0
 Improvements: